dhis2/dhis2-fhir-adapter/README.md

 DHIS 2.30 or newer must be installed.

 The application includes a suggested tracked entity type person.
 The corresponding metadata for DHIS 2.30 is located at [Person Metadata](fhir/src/main/resources/static/dhis/metadata/person-metadata.json).
 It can also be accessed from the setup application that is described below.
 This allows also to customize the mapping to the tracked entity type for the FHIR resource patient.
+Currently, the adapter supports text based, number based and date/time based tracked entity attributes.

 #### FHIR Service
 A FHIR Service that provides the FHIR Endpoints and also supports FHIR Subscriptions is required.
-HAPI FHIR JPA Server Example 3.6.0 or later can be used.
+HAPI FHIR JPA Server Example 3.5.0 or later can be used.
 Instructions on how to setup the FHIR Service can be found at http://hapifhir.io/doc_jpa.html.

 The initial subscription for FHIR Resource Patient is created by the initial setup user interface that is described later in this document.

+Minimal requirements:
+- Support of FHIR subscriptions (minimum REST hook subscriptions without a payload)
+- Searches based on a last updated timestamp of the FHIR resource that is greater or equal than a specified timestamp and ordering for the last updated timestamp of the FHIR resource.
+- Either paging when searching for large amount of data or returning as many entries that last update timestamps change in one result bundle.

 #### PostgreSQL Database
 The Adapter requires a PostgresSQL 10.0 database.